 The collisions within the study area were narrowed to view the locations of only fatal and serious injury crashes, as shown in Exhibits C-2a through C-2f.
 These exhibits show that the same segment of I-30 between I-630 and I-40, which has the extremely high total crash rates (all severity types) year after year, also contains most of the serious injury crashes during these time periods.
 However, the fatal crashes are mostly concentrated in the interchange areas.
 The interchange of I-40/Hwy.
 67/Hwy.
 167 experienced two fatal collisions in 2011 and one fatal collision in 2010.
-All three of these crashes were rear-end type collisions occurred along I-30 during the three years analyzed.
+All three of these crashes were rear-end type collisions, and two of these three collisions occurred in the westbound direction.
+Two fatal collisions occurred along I-30 during the three years analyzed.
 One fatal collision occurred near 19th Street in 2012, and one fatal collision occurred at the interchange of I-30 with I-630 in 2010.
 Both of these collisions involved a single vehicle travelling westbound, and one of these collisions sited alcohol as a contributing factor.
 None of the collisions on the cross streets were fatal, and only a few were serious.
 The locations of these serious injuries along cross streets were not consistent and did not tend to cluster in any particular area.